Legal status of the Universal Life Church: Vermont

 Under the laws of Vermont (a) "[m]arriages may be solemnized by... a member of the clergy residing in this State and ordained or licensed, or otherwise regularly authorized thereto by the published laws or discipline of the general conference, convention, or other authority of his or her faith or denomination", with additional provisions allowing for solemnization by clergy from other states or Canada with specified conditions, and as of 2011 no court or administrative ruling had excluded those ordained as ministers of the ULC.

 Virginia

-In the 1974 case of Cramer v Commonwealth of Virginia, the Supreme Court of Virginia held that a trial court did not err by rescinding the authority of ULC ministers to perform marriages based on Virginia Code section 20-23.
-The Court stated: "[w]e do not believe that the General Assembly ever intended to qualify, for licensing to marry, a minister whose title and status could be so casually and cavalierly acquired".
+In 2001, the Virginia State office of the Attorney General issued an Opinion finding that a Clerk of the Court can deem a ULC-ordained officiant to be qualified to perform a marriage, and that the Clerk need not further investigate the qualifications of such a person.
+On May 22, 2025, the Universal Life Church filed a lawsuit against officials for Augusta County, Virginia, and the City of Staunton, Virginia.
+The lawsuit alleges that its ministers have faced discrimination in those areas when they attempted to solemnize marriages, actions the ULC argues infringe upon their freedom of religion and are in direct violation of the constitutions of the United States and of Virginia.
+Litigation on the question is ongoing as of 2025.

-In 2001, however, the Virginia State office of the Attorney General issued an Opinion finding that a Clerk of the Court can deem a ULC-ordained officiant to be qualified to perform a marriage, and that the Clerk need not further investigate the qualifications of such a person.
+The ability of ULC-ordained ministers to solemnize marriages in Virginia has now always been so well-established.
+Previously, in the 1974 case of Cramer v Commonwealth of Virginia, the Supreme Court of Virginia held that a trial court did not err by rescinding the authority of ULC ministers to perform marriages based on Virginia Code section 20-23.
+The Court had stated at that time: "[w]e do not believe that the General Assembly ever intended to qualify, for licensing to marry, a minister whose title and status could be so casually and cavalierly acquired".